Belgians keen to share Hollywood's Tintin with world

 Despite their enduring popularity, Herge's comic books are not without controversy and show a darker side to Belgian history -- not least "Tintin in the Congo," which reflects Belgium's colonial past in Africa.

-First published in 1930, it has been criticized by many as racist.
+First published in 1930, it has been criticised by many as racist.

 Congolese-born campaigner, Bienvenu Mbutu Mondondo, filed a lawsuit in late September alleging racism and demanded the book be banned.
 In October, a Belgian judicial advisor recommended the country's courts reject the legal bid to ban the book.